 - Civic Agency involves the capacities of citizens to work collaboratively across differences like partisan ideology, faith traditions, income, geography, race, and ethnicity to address common challenges, solve problems and create common ground; requires a set of individual skills, knowledge, and predispositions; also involves questions of institutional design, particularly how to constitute groups and institutions for sustainable collective action.

 Participants will have opportunities to network and develop their civic-minded thinking and practices through engaging plenary sessions, informative general interest sessions, interactive workshops, research- and program-based poster sessions, roundtable discussions, working groups, and informal expert-led forums.

-Join us in Minneapolis as we work to advance the civic learning and democratic engagement movement across higher education.
-We look forward to seeing you there!
+Join us virtually as we work to advance the civic learning and democratic engagement movement across higher education.

 Let others know you are coming!